Tips for New EOs and GMs

 Event Messaging Tool

 The "Message to Registered Players" from your event submission will be pinned as the first post in the Event Messaging Tool for that event.
 Any posts made by an EO or GM will send out an email notification to the ticket holders.
 Be sure to monitor the messaging tool periodically to review any messages from players.
-If you are also participating in Gen Con Online events, this will be essential to your ability to share platform logins, direct links, and/or any other information needed to get your online event started

 The Aftermath — Wrapping Up